resampling-stats/resampling-with/notes/writing.md

 original chapter corresponds to your current `.Rmd` file, have a look at the YaML fragment at the file, it should have something like: `ed2_fname:
 26-Chap-22`.
-* Rebuild the file you're working on from time to time with e.g. `quarto render reliability_average.Rmd --to html` from the `source` directory (note the `--to html` _after_ the chapter filename).
+* Rebuild the file you're working on from time to time with e.g.
+`../scripts/rebuild_chapter reliability_average.Rmd` from the `source`
+directory.
 Check the contents by opening e.g.
 `../python-book/reliability_average.Rmd` (Quarto will show the correct filename after the `quarto render` step).
 * When in some kind of shape that is ready for other people to look at,